UPDATED APRIL 2022

 Got a favorite cardigan look?
 Email a photo to: hello at im mother of the bride dot com and I’ll add it to this article.

 Hi there Chloe.
 You’re aiming to look pretty and sexy at 40 – good on you, this outfit certainly works for you.
+It makes the eye focus on your top and slims your upper body with those parallel lines of the open cardigan front.
+Nice!
 Thanks for the picture.

 This post is part of a series about creating a capsule wardrobe when you’re over 50.
-The others in the series are:
+Some other articles in the series are: